formerhatman/DPV_Toolkit/README.md

 As you can guess, these parameters often go against each other, but with practice you'll have an intuitive understanding of what they do.

+> Note that (as of version 0.6.9), we only calculate the distance on Temperature and Speed - further investigation is need to optimize the distance function.

 ## Data Compiler

 ### Combines many data files into one, including important information given by filename (*creds to Eugenio Garcia-Granados for the gorgeous filenames*).